Nina S. Gore: Personal life

-Hugh and Nina S. Auchincloss divorced in 1941.
-Hugh remarried to Janet Lee Bouvier (1907-1989), the mother of future First Lady Jacqueline Lee "Jackie" Bouvier (1929–1994) and Caroline Lee Bouvier (1933–2019).
-Hugh and Janet had two children together, Janet Jennings Auchincloss (1945–1985) and James Lee Auchincloss (born 1947).
+Hugh and Nina divorced in 1941.
+Hugh remarried Janet Lee Bouvier, the mother of future First Lady Jacqueline Lee "Jackie" Bouvier and Caroline Lee Bouvier.
+Hugh and Janet had two children together, Janet Jennings Auchincloss and James Lee Auchincloss.

 In June 1942, Nina remarried for the third and final time to Robert Olds (1896-1943).
-Robert died of pneumonia on April 28, 1943, after hospitalization for constrictive pericarditis and Libman-Sacks endocarditis, at the age of 46, just prior to his son Robin Olds' graduation from West Point.
+Robert died of pneumonia on April 28, 1943, after hospitalization for constrictive pericarditis and Libman-Sacks endocarditis, at the age of 46, just before his son Robin Olds' graduation from West Point.

-Nina died on April 3, 1978 in New York City at the Memorial Sloan-Kettering Hospital after a long illness.
+Nina died on April 3, 1978, in New York City at the Memorial Sloan-Kettering Hospital after a long illness.

 Descendants

 Olds was the grandmother of Hugh Auchincloss Steers (1963–1995), an artist and Burr Gore Steers (born 1965), a filmmaker.